clarityfoster/role-permisssion/README.md

 - Login to access the dashboard.
 - View the list of users with pagination.
 - Assign roles to users using the dropdown menu.
-- Suspend or unsuspend users with appropriate permissions.
+- Suspend or unsuspend users with permissions.
-- Search for users using the search bar.
 - Filter users by role.

 ## Technologies Used